Dispersion of activity at an active-passive nematic interface: Introduction

-Heterogeneous static activity fields were investigated recently~\cite{Zhang2021, PhysRevLett.126.227801, Zhang0.1038/s41578} both theoretically and experimentally.
+Heterogeneous static activity fields have been investigated recently~\cite{Zhang2021, PhysRevLett.126.227801, Zhang0.1038/s41578} both theoretically and experimentally.
 In particular, static spatial patterns of activity were used to generate defects and control their motion within the active region.
-The patterns were achieved by controlling the illumination of an active system with motor proteins engineered with light-dependent gliding velocities.
 In addition, theoretical investigations of the distribution of defects and their orientation at static active-passive interfaces were reported in Refs.~\cite{PhysRevX.9.041047, PhysRevE.103.022703}.
 In all cases the boundaries between the active and the passive domains are fixed and the activity field is bound to the active region.
+How is the structure of these static active-passive interfaces related to that of dynamical (propagating) interfaces in systems where the activity evolves in space and time?

-In addition to the relevant question of nutrient mixing, the spatial and temporal evolution of a heterogeneous distribution of activity is also relevant in the context of dispersion of antibiotics in biofilms~\cite{10.1016/j.jpha.2015.11.005}.
-In what follows, we investigate the dispersion of activity in model active nematics.
-We couple a hydrodynamic model for active nematics (e.g., used in Refs.~\cite{C9SM00859D, C9SM02306B}) with an advection-diffusion equation for the activity field.
-The conserved activity spreads from the active to the passive region by diffusion and in addition it is driven by the flow, which is in turn driven by the activity.
-We analyse the time evolution of the activity field and find that it is subdiffusive in the active turbulent regime.
-By contrast, in active turbulent systems with homogeneous activity, tracers propagate diffusively or superdiffusively depending on the level of the activity, in line with experimental observations~\cite{PhysRevLett.127.118001}.
-In what follows we focus on the novel subdifusive regime and investigate the dependence of the generalized diffusion coefficient on the initial activity and on the aligning parameter.
-We find a non-monotonic dependence on the aligning parameter, suggesting the existence of an optimal shape that maximizes dispersion of the activity.
+In addition to the question of nutrient mixing, the spatial and temporal evolution of a heterogeneous distribution of activity and of the corresponding propagating active-passive interface is also relevant in the context of dispersion of antibiotics in biofilms~\cite{10.1016/j.jpha.2015.11.005}.

+In what follows, we investigate the dispersion of a scalar field that generates active stresses in model active nematics.
+We couple a hydrodynamic model for active nematics (e.g., used in Refs.~\cite{C9SM00859D, C9SM02306B}) with an advection-diffusion equation for the concentration of the scalar activity field.
+The conserved activity spreads from the active to the passive region by diffusion and by the flow, which in turn is driven by the active stresses.
+As a result the active-passive interface propagates throughout the system, exhibiting a novel subdiffusive regime.
+This subdifusive regime results from the polarization of the moving active-passive interface due to the emergence of a barrier of nearly static negative defects, which hinders the propagation of the motile positive ones.
+Finally, investigate the dependence of the generalized diffusion coefficient on the activity and on the aligning parameter.
+We find a non-monotonic dependence on the aligning parameter, suggesting the existence of an optimal shape that maximizes the dispersion of the nutrients.